Alexis Jordan (album): Singles

 "Happiness" was released as the album's lead single on September 7, 2010.
-It peaked at number three in the UK and Australia, while it became a top-ten hit in Belgium (Flanders), New Zealand, and Poland.
+It peaked at number three in the UK and Australia and became a top-ten hit in Belgium, New Zealand, and Poland.
 The song also peaked at number one on the US Hot Dance Club Songs chart.
-In the United States, "Happiness" debuted on the Hot Dance Club Songs chart at number forty.
-It climbed the chart in subsequent weeks and peaked at the top position for the week of July 17, 2010.
 The song held the position for one week before losing it to Wynter Gordon's "Dirty Talk".
-Also in the US, the song reached number one on the Hot Dance Airplay chart.
-In the United Kingdom, the song debuted and peaked at number three for the week ending November 13, 2010.
-It made its Irish debut at number 36 and peaked at number thirty-one.
+In the United Kingdom, "Happiness" debuted and peaked at number three for the week ending November 13, 2010.
+In Ireland, it peaked at number thirty-one on the Irish Singles Chart.
 On the European Hot 100 Singles chart, "Happiness" reached number 13.
 In Australia, the song debuted on the ARIA Singles Chart at number 25 on December 19, 2010, before peaking at number three in its sixth week on the chart.
 It has since been certified triple platinum by the Australian Recording Industry Association (ARIA) for sales of 210,000 units.
 In April 2011, the song reached number one for six weeks on the Dutch Single Top 100, staying on the chart for 44 weeks in total.

 "Good Girl" was released as the second single from the album on February 18, 2011.
 On February 24, 2011, "Good Girl" debuted at number 18 in Ireland, and has since peaked at number 15.
 In the United Kingdom, the song debuted at number six on February 27, 2011, becoming Jordan's second top-ten single in the UK.
 In the United States, the song debuted at number 14 on Billboard's Hot Dance Club Songs chart on the issue dated March 19, 2011.
 It reached the top of the chart on the issue dated April 30, 2011, becoming Jordan's second consecutive number-one hit in the US.

 "Hush Hush" was released as the third single from the album.
 It was released in the United Kingdom on June 12, 2011.
 The song peaked at number 36 in Ireland, and 66 in the UK from strong downloads from the album, almost one month before the official release.